Budgeting

 What if the Ideal Household Budget Percentage Breakdown Doesn’t Work Well For Me?

+Recommended budget percentages aren’t always easy to find.
 Although the 50/30/20 Rule is a highly recommended budget percentage breakdown, it may not be ideal for everyone.

 For example, suppose your goal is to pay off debt or save as much as you can.
-In that case, you may want to add a higher percentage of your monthly income to that last budget category of financial goals.
+In that case, you may want to add a higher percentage of your monthly income to that last budget category of goals.

 Below are some other budgeting methods.
 Determine what is right for you based on your income, budget categories that you may have, housing costs, and personal spending habits: